ethanitovitch/htgaa_python_course/mac/chapter_1/readme.md

 As an exercise, try exploring your machine.
 See if you can find your way to a folder in your desktop, then back up.
 Don't worry about getting lost, you can always find your way back to where you started with `cd ~`

+## Package Managers

 Now back to git... wait, homebrew first!
 Now that you know some basic commands on the terminal, it's time to take it up a notch.
 Sometimes we want to add new commands like say, git!
 Well, how do we get git on our terminal at the most up to date version? (even git has multiple versions)

 That's where a package manager comes in.
 Homebrew is the most well known one for mac.
 To install it visit https://brew.sh/ then copy the install command and paste it into your terminal and hit enter.
 Congrats, you have just installed your first new tool, and a pretty powerful tool at that since homebrew is a tool for installing other tools!
 Every new tool from here will be smooth sailing.
 For instance, let's install git.
 It's as easy as `brew install git` (you may need to restart your terminal first)

 The git tool comes with a lot of commands for managing the versions of your codebase.
 As always you can run `git --help` to see the types of things you can do, but for now the only one I want to focus on is the clone command.
 This lets you pull code from github onto your machine (ahuh our objective!).
 But first, some organization.

+## Cloning the Repo

 Personally, I like to organize my codebases in a Projects folder on my Desktop, so let's set that up for you.

 To make sure we're all in the same spot run `cd ~`.

 Then, let's go into your desktop with `cd Desktop`.

 Now for the fun part: let's create a folder for our git repos with `mkdir Projects` (feel free to name it whatever you like best).

-Now, let's go into the projects folder with `cd Projects` (or whatever you called it), Then `mkdir HtgaaBootcamp` and then cd inside.
+Now, let's go into the projects folder with `cd Projects` (or whatever you called it),

+Then `mkdir HtgaaBootcamp` and  `cd HtgaaBootcamp` into the newly created folder.

 For the grand finale, to pull the codebase, go to home page of this repo on github and click the code dropdown in green.

 Copy the url and run `git clone URL` (replacing URL with the url you copied) and boom you should now have the git repo installed locally.

 You can confirm this with our friend `ls` and you can go into the repo with `cd htgaa_python_course`

 ## Advanced (optional)